sparling1028/sparling1028/README.md

 =====================================================================================================================================

 ## Senior Backend Software Engineer / Database Architect
-I am currently working in cybersecurity designing a performant and scalable SDK for processing billions of security events daily, running abstract comparisons and automating actions based on abstract rules.

-I am passionate about data flow automations and designing horizontally scalable backend systems.
+Experienced in the cybersecurity, insurance and manufacturing industries, working to ensure data consistency and fidelity.
+I build systems that are performant, scalable, and intuitive; handling billions of events daily.
+I love to unify the backend of the backend allowing for faster more reliable and intuitively consistent deployments.

+I have designed SIEM's, logging systems, Object Relational Mappings, Abstract Schema SDK's and Clustered Task Management Systems.
+I have implemented/optimized numerous databases into production environments.

 I am a strong believer in both functional programming and modular systems.

 --------------------------------------